This guide shows you how to register your mobile app in the Facebook App Dashboard so that you can implement the Facebook SDK and use App Ads.

 To create an App ID for your mobile app, click Create a New App ID and follow the instructions.Create New App

-Once you complete the wizard, we create a new Facebook app ID your app appears in App Dashboard.
+Once you complete the wizard, your app appears in App Dashboard.
 The dashboard is where you can finish setting up your app and where you can make changes to your app's settings, such as adding or deleting ad accounts that can run ads for your app.

-After you create an app you can go to App Dashboard and provide all information and settings for your app.
+After you create an app, you can go to App Dashboard and provide all the information and settings for your app.
 For app ads, make sure you complete the following:

-Specify Platforms - You need to provide platform information for each platform you deliver your app on.
+You need to provide platform information for each platform you deliver your app on.
 For each platform, go to Settings > Basic and click Add Platform.

 Each time you add platform information, select either